caninereason/siolnanog/README.md

 # Hostel-Utopia
-Hostel Utopia is a minimalistic site for a hostel chain that is specializing in offering their guests convienience, comfort, mobility and security.
-They provide their guests with many different amenities, transport and security options, convenient locations and affordable rates.
-Hostel Utopia aims to go above and beyond it's competitors in order to keep their existing customer base, and to attract new customers to it's services.
+Hostel Utopia is a minimalistic site for a hostel chain that is specializing in offering their guests convenience, comfort, mobility, and security.
+They provide their guests with many different amenities, transport and security options, convenient locations, and affordable rates.
+Hostel Utopia aims to go above and beyond its competitors in order to keep its existing customer base and to attract new customers to its services.

 ![alt text](https://github.com/caninereason/Hostel-Utopia/blob/main/assets/images/mockup.png)
 ## Project Goal: